of servings: 4

 Ingredients

-• a large 32 oz can of diced tomatoes (I like Muir Glen fire roasted)
+• a large 32 oz can of diced tomatoes with their juices (I like Muir Glen fire roasted)

-• a jar of pitted greek olives (not canned, yuck)
+• a cup of pitted greek olives (not canned, yuck), strained

-• 2 jars / cans of artichoke hearts (marinated or not)
+• 2 jars / cans of artichoke hearts (marinated or not), strained

 • a 5 oz container fresh baby spinach

-• rice or quinoa (I suggest 1 1/2 cups dry for 4 people)
+• rice or orzo (I suggest 1 1/2 cups dry for 4 people)

 • fresh parsley (optional), roughly chopped